EARLY LIFE:

 DISAPPEARANCE:

 Lucy was reported missing by Marvin on May 14, 1965.
-Surrey RCMP officials began to investigate and they discovered that Lucy had actually been missing since September 1961, when she was last seen by a neighbour in the 10300-block of 145A Street.
+Surrey Royal Canadian Mounted Police (RCMP) officials began to investigate and discovered Lucy had actually been missing since September 1961, when she was last seen by a neighbour in the 10300-block of 145A Street.

 INVESTIGATION:

-Initially, the case was treated as a homicide, with Marvin as the main suspect.
-While he never wanted to discuss his wife’s disappearance, neighbours who were questioned say they saw him digging a septic tank in the yard around the time of Lucy’s disappearance.
+Initially, the case was treated as a homicide, with Marvin the main suspect.
+While he never wanted to discuss his wife’s disappearance, neighbours who were questioned say they saw him digging a septic tank in the yard around the time Lucy went missing.
 With this information, police excavated the yard in 1965, but no evidence was found.

 Throughout the duration of the case, there was little evidence found that could point investigators to Lucy.
-Officials compared DNA samples with those from unidentified human remains held by the B.C.
-Coroner’s Service, but no matches were ever made.
+Officials compared DNA samples with those of unidentified human remains held by the BC Coroner’s Service, but no matches were ever made.

-In June 2013, a renewed effort to solve the disappearance was launched, when Surrey RCMP featured her in their Missing of the Month series.
-They ran the story in local newspapers in the hopes of attracting new leads.
+In June 2013, a renewed effort to solve the disappearance began, with the Surrey RCMP featuring her in their Missing of the Month series.
+They ran the story in local newspapers, in the hopes of attracting new leads.

 Given the renewed effort, Lucy’s daughter, Linda Evans, began her own search for her mother.
 She ran free advertisements in areas where Lucy had been known to frequent, such as northern British Columbia and the Yukon.
-At the time of her mother’s disappearance, she had been around seven or eight.
+At the time of her mother’s disappearance, she’d been around seven or eight years old.

 DISCOVERY: